oracle/odpi/.github/issue_template.md

 1. What version of ODPI-C are you using (see dpi.h)?

-2. What error(s) you are seeing?

-3. What *exact* command caused the problem (e.g. what command did you try to install with)?
+2. What *exact* command caused the problem (e.g. what command did you try to install with)?
 Who were you logged in as?

-4. What environment variables did you set?
-How *exactly* did you set them?
+3. What error(s) you are seeing?

+4. What OS (and version) is your application executing on?

 5. What is your version of the Oracle client (e.g. Instant Client)?
 How was it installed?
 Where it is installed?

-6. What is your OS and version?
+6. What is your Oracle Database version?

+7. What is the `PATH` environment variable (on Windows) or `LD_LIBRARY_PATH` (on Linux) set to?
+On macOS, what is in `~/lib`?

+8. What environment variables did you set?
+How *exactly* did you set them?

-7. What compiler version did you use?
+9. What compiler version did you use?